 - expert, specialised cognitive and technical skills (including knowledge of research principles and methods) in a body of knowledge or area of professional practice; and

 - applied knowledge or research skills to foster learning and/or contribute to discipline or areas of professional practice; and

 - made contribution and impact to the discipline or area of professional practice, through leadership at an organizational or national level.

 The Equivalent Standing Committee will provide a recommendation and accompanying reasons to the Vice-Chancellor.
 The Vice-Chancellor will make the Decision which is final.
 An applicant is not able to Appeal the Decision.

-The Academic Employee will be advised in writing by the Executive Director (Human Resources) of the Decision and accompanying reasons.
+The Academic Employee will be advised in writing by the Chief People Officer of the Decision and accompanying reasons.

 If an application is successful, the Academic Employee must submit the determination of Equivalent Standing as part of any future application for academic promotion.

 If an application is unsuccessful, the Academic Employee may request feedback from a member of the Equivalent Standing Committee to support career planning and professional development.

 6 Delegated Responsibilities

 Determine equivalency of professional experience with an academic qualification.